DManuel010/TheGangProject/backend/README.md

         text = """<h1>Hello World!</h1>"""
         return HttpResponse(text)

-Now run the server with the same 'runserver' command from earlier.
+Now you can start your server:

+    $ python manage.py runserver

 If you add `/<app_name>` to the end of the URL, you should be able to navigate to your view and see the message.

 The basic setup is done and you know how to create new apps.
 This concludes our lesson.
 Class dismissed!